Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 What Types Make You More Sexually Active?

-Some anabolic steroids are known to make you more sexually active.
+Some anabolic steroids can make you more sexually active.

-These types tend to cause a significant boost in T-levels within hours and just a few days [5].
+These types tend to cause a significant boost in T-levels within hours and a few days, as per The Guardian [4].

-But that effect can be short, and because steroids don’t solve the underlying problem of low testosterone production, this is really not a suitable solution for increasing libido and fertility.
+But from my extensive experience as a fitness coach, these effects are short-lived.
+And because steroids don’t solve the underlying problem of low testosterone production, they are not a suitable solution for increasing libido and fertility.

-But taking such actions without the careful monitoring and observation of side effects by a medical doctor could lead to long-term health problems.
+Taking such actions without careful monitoring and observation of side effects by a medical doctor could lead to long-term health problems.
+For instance, according to the New York State Department of Health, steroid use can lead to osteoporosis or increased fracture risk over time [5].

 Alternatives to Steroid Use